Helpful Firefox Add-Ons

-Web developers and programmers test on the Internet constantly.
+Web developers and programmers test on the internet constantly.
 Web browsers and software updates help make browsing faster, easier, and more customizable to your needs.
 But did you know that many developers use thousands of applications, add-ons, and extensions to further the user customization experience in each browser?
-Compiled by our development team, look at some of these extra features for popular browsers such as Google Chrome, Safari, and this week, Mozilla Firefox.

 Web Developer by Chris Pedrick